-It appears to the Authority that the above breach of planning control has occurred within the last 4 years.
+It appears to the Authority that the above breach of planning control has occurred within the last ten years.

-The site is situated in the South Downs National Park.
-The SDNPA has the following statutory purposes and socio-economic responsibilities, as specified in the Environment Act 1995
+The land is situated within the South Downs National Park.
+The Authority has the following statutory purposes and socio-economic responsibilities, as specified in the Environment Act 1995

-1. To conserve and enhance the natural beauty, wildlife and cultural heritage of the area.
+I. To conserve and enhance the natural beauty, wildlife and cultural heritage of the area.